Who Pays for Crime Scene Cleanup Costs?

 What Financial Assistance Exists to Help Pay for Crime Scene Cleanup?

-If you have homeowners insurance that covers the cost of crime scene cleanup, we will submit our bill to your provider and work with them for payment, leaving you responsible only for your deductible.
-If you do not have coverage, we do have payment options available, and we will also assist with third-party funding sources, including:
+If you have homeowners insurance that covers the cost of crime scene cleanup, we can assist you through the claims process and provide technical documentation and invoice directly to your insurance provider with your permission.
+If you do not have coverage, we have payment options available, and we will also assist with third-party funding sources, including:

 - Victims compensation assistance